MapStory/Learning/modules/module2.md

 1. one at a time
 2. uploading several all at once with “bulk upload”

-##### Adding StoryPins one at a time

-To add StoryPins one at a time, click `New Storypin`.
+2. To add StoryPins one at a time, click `New Storypin`.
 Click `Move Pin` and then click and drag the pin on the map to its desired location.
 You can also manually enter Latitude and Longitude coordinates into the form if you know them.

-Next, give your StoryPin a title and description.
+3. Give your StoryPin a title and description.
 Then, define the start time that you want your StoryPin to appear at, and the end time that you want it to dissappear at.
 In the example below, we've created a StoryPin to highlight the time and place where ISIS formally declared its Caliphate.
+Here are the details you need to recreate this StoryPin yourself:

+ Title: ISIS declares Caliphate

+ Start Date: 6/30/14

+ End Date: 7/30/14

+ Text: Islamic State group declares caliphate in areas it controls in Iraq and Syria.

+ Location(Lat, Long): 34.4526, 40.8812

 ![](images/Screen Shot 2019-01-22 at 11.27.12 AM.jpg)\

-##### Creating lots of StoryPins at once

-To add lots of StoryPins at once, instead of clicking `New StoryPins`, you will click `Import` to download a blank .CSV file with pre-set column headers for the information you need to have for each StoryPin.
+*_Note: You can also import lots of StoryPins at once To do so, instead of clicking `New StoryPins`, you will click `Import` to download a blank .CSV file with pre-set column headers for the information you need to have for each StoryPin.
+Once you’ve populated the CSV with your StoryPin information, you'd return to the composer and click `Import` and upload your StoryPins .
+All of your StoryPins will then appear individually in the StoryPin sidebar so that you can further customize them individually.
+This action isn't part of this activity, but you should be aware of the ability.
+Also, Next to `Import` is an `Export` option where you can download StoryPin information into a .csv file._

 ![](images/Screen Shot 2019-01-22 at 11.30.34 AM.jpg)\

-Once you’ve populated the CSV with your StoryPin information, return to the composer and click `Import` and upload your StoryPins .
-All of your StoryPins will then appear individually in the StoryPin sidebar so that you can further customize them individually.

-*_Note: Next to `Import` is an `Export` option where you can download StoryPin information into a .csv file._

-##### Adding StoryFrames

-StoryFrames give you an ability to control the geographic extent and zoom level on the map at various points in time in a chapter.
-For example, at the start of your chapter you may want a zoom level that shows the whole world.
-But part way through your chapter you may want the map to zoom in closer to a specific country, town or even an individual block.
-Every chapter can have as many StoryFrames as you want, although remember that too much zooming around on the map might make it hard for the viewer of your StoryScape to make sense of your StoryScape!

-To create a StoryFrame, open up the StoryFrame form.
+4. Now try creating a StoryFrame.
+Open up the StoryFrame form.
 Give your StoryFrame a brief title and description, just to help you remember your purpose for creating StoryFrame.
 StoryFrame titles and descriptions don't show up anywhere on your published StoryScape.
+In the example, we created a StoryFrame that better focuses on a location where ISIS declared a Caliphate, a point also highlighted with a StoryPin.
+We call the StoryFrame simply 'Frame 1'

+![SCREENSHOT](images/Screen Shot 2019-01-22 at 11.35.57 AM.jpg)\

-Next, set your StoryFrame zoom level, and give your StoryFrame a start and end date.
+5. Next, give your StoryFrame a start and end date.
+In the example, the Start Date is 6/10/2014 and the End Date is 7/30/2014.

-Next, click `Create Bounding Box`.
+6. Next, click `Create Bounding Box`.
 This will give you the directive to hold `Shift` while clicking and dragging a square frame on the map canvas at your desired geography and zoom level.
 When you are done, click `Add`.
 If you'd like to try drawing the frame again, click `Reset`.

-In the example below, we've created a StoryFrame that better focuses on a location where ISIS declared a Caliphate, a point also highlighted with a StoryPin.

-![SCREENSHOT](images/Screen Shot 2019-01-22 at 11.35.57 AM.jpg)\

-### Tasks

-Now it's your turn!
-Return to the draft StoryScape you've worked on in earlier lessons.
-Remember, you can access this draft StoryScape from your Profile.
-Add at least one StoryPin and one StoryFrame to a chapter.
-Save your draft StoryScape.
-Then hit "Publish" and watch your published StoryScape.
-Share the StoryScape link with a colleague so they can view it too.
-Ask them to confirm that your StoryScape includes the following elements:

-- At least one Storylayer with a Simple or Unique style
-- At least one StoryPin with text
-- At least one storyFrame

 ## Conclusion